Employment Laws in Mexico

 - Employees receive the 13th month salary as a Christmas bonus

 Mexico labor laws are different from other countries and you need to understand the common differences.
-You need to understand the employer of record services, including compliance, Mexico payroll laws, onboarding rules, etc, before hiring Mexican employees for your organization.
+You need to understand the services, including compliance, Mexico payroll laws, on boarding rules, etc.